 Galt’s methods were subsequently vindicated because the Canada Company, following the patterns he had established, made profits from the 1830s until it was wound up in the 1950s.
 He was a good community builder but he laboured with little help, he alienated the reactionary establishment of Upper Canada and he failed to impress on his directors that the profits would accrue in the medium to long term.

 In 1830, Lawrie Todd, Southennan and The Life of Lord Byron appeared and Galt briefly became editor of The Courier, a London evening newspaper.
 In 1831, Bogle Corbet was published and Galt played an instrumental role in forming the British American Land Company (to do in Lower Canada what the Canada Company was doing in Upper Canada) and appointed its Secretary.
 In 1832, The Member and The Radical were published and Galt suffered the first of a series of strokes.

 This sketch merely skims the surface of a life packed with incident.
 To learn more about this fascinating man there is John Galt the life of a Writer, by Ian A Gordon (Edinburgh: Oliver & Boyd, 1972); The Galts A Canadian Odyssey, by H B Timothy (Toronto: McClelland and Stewart, 1977); and Paul H Scott’s John Galt (Edinburgh: Scottish Academic Press, 1985).
-A new biography by Gil Stelter is in preparation and it is hoped that it will be published in 2018.
 A comprehensive reading list, including criticism and articles, is contained in The International Companion to John Galt (G Carruthers and C Kidd, eds.
 Glasgow: Scottish Literature International, 2017).